 The most common diagnostic test for a CSF leak is an MRI brain scan.
 Your doctor may also perform a CT cisternogram if they have difficulty determining the leak’s exact location.

-If your doctor has ruled out both POTS and a CSF leak, they will then assess for less common causes of positional headaches such as anemia, neck issues, or brain tumor.
+If your doctor has ruled out both POTS and a CSF leak, they will then assess for less common causes of positional headaches such as anemia, neck issues, or a brain tumor.

 How to Treat an Orthostatic Headache?